USPS® Address Verification | Free Tools and Best Options

 If you're cleansing several thousand addresses in your database or preparing a mass mailing, you will see it come up far more frequently.

-If you only need to use an address checker to verify USPS addresses occasionally, the USPS Zip Code Lookup tool works to validate US postal addresses one at a time.
+If you only need to use an address checker to verify USPS addresses occasionally, the USPS ZIP Code Lookup tool works to validate US postal addresses one at a time.
 It's easy enough to use, free, and requires no setup.

 The tool also returns addresses in USPS standardized format.
 While this may look a bit different from what you originally entered, using the USPS standardized street address format ensures your mailpieces are processed smoothly with no delays.

-With a bit more work, developers can also integrate USPS Web Tools® APIs into a website or shipping application for free.
+With a bit more work, developers can integrate USPS Web Tools® APIs into a website or shipping application for free.

-6 Cons of Using the USPS Postal Address Verification Tool
+6 Cons of using the USPS postal address verification tool

 If you want to grab an entire address, paste it into the USPS Address Verification Tool, hit enter, and see if your address is valid, you'll be disappointed.

-USPS requires that you enter each part of the address into a different field.
+USPS requires you to enter each part of the address into a different field.
 After hitting the “Find” button, you go to a new page with the results and click the "⌄" icon to see the full output.
 Then, you have to click another button if you need to make changes to the entered address or enter a new address.

 The process isn't so bad if you're doing a few postal addresses, but it becomes painful around the 7th and excruciating around the 14th.
+User experience here isn't fast.

 Smarty offers USPS address verification via single field entry.
 The response shows on the same page–which makes updating or entering the following address a breeze.

-2. No Address Autocomplete
+2. No address autocomplete

 Maintaining a clean address database starts at the beginning—when you first enter an address.
 Autocomplete prevents malformed data from making its way into your database by recommending only valid addresses while the user types.

-1. Address will take longer to enter
+1. The address will take longer to enter

 4. An extra step will be required to confirm the address